 - sensory impairments - for example conditions affecting hearing and sight

 - learning disabilities - which may affect memory, concentration, learning and physical coordination

-It is possible that some members do not join Girlguiding because they, or their parents, perceive they may not be able to participate.
+It's possible that some girls don't join Girlguiding because they, or their parents, think they won't be able to take part in everything we do.
 However, significant social and technological advances are making it much easier for girls with additional needs to both join us and join in.

 What you can do

 You can take small steps to make a big difference to the guiding experience for those with additional needs.

 Promoting guiding to girls